avargaskun/tracker-stats-exporter/README.md

 The exporter has native support for private trackers running the [Unit3D](https://github.com/HDInnovations/UNIT3D-Community-Edition) engine (e.g., OnlyEncodes, SeedPool, etc.).

-For trackers that do not provide an API, you can provide a session cookie and the exporter will scrape the stats from the profile pages using a local LLM model.
+For trackers that do not provide an API, you can provide a session cookie and the exporter will scrape the stats from the profile pages using heuristics.

 ## Features